 Partner with Tourism Brands and Grow

 Partnering with tourism brands can be difficult.
 You have all of this passion to travel (and if you’re lucky the freedom to do so), but you don’t know how to grow your professional experience with tourism brands.
 At one point or another, we have all been there.
-Back in the day, there were editors and publishers who would line your work up for you.
-Now, in the “new media landscape” it’s one freelancer against another in a blogger’s race to traveling the world.
+Back in the day, there were editors and publishers who would like your work up for you.
+Now, in the “new media landscape,” it’s one freelancer against another in a blogger’s race to traveling the world.
 So how do you partner with tourism brands?

 A face-to-face media appointment is just as it sounds, face-to-face.
 This is done at conferences, through speed-dating sessions (like the one at TBEX), and from scheduling media appointments.
 Anyone can schedule a media appointment, anyone means you.

 The benefits of a media appointment is so far beyond that of cold emailing PR contacts.
 You’re practically winning before you even start!
 A media appointment gives you the opportunity to share your brand with their brand and really present the sweet spot.
 Here you can show off your brand development, and get them excited to work with you.
 So where do you start?

 Partner with Tourism Brands at Home

 Make a list of every destination within 2 hours of you and either call them to schedule a media appointment or walk right in their tourism office and meet them.
 I spent my entire afternoon yesterday in Downtown St. Petersburg where I canvassed the city for historic hotels and the tourism office.
 I shook hands, handed out my card, and made some great contacts.

 Partner with Tourism Brands Near You While Traveling

 Just like being at home, make your way around the cities near you and meet and greet!
 You can plan it out ahead or if you’re confident enough just pick them as you walk by.